Korla Xinjiang, China Travel Guide

 Stay updated on local news or travel advisories from your government before and during your trip.

 Photography at attractions is generally permitted.
-Certain areas could have restrictions for security or privacy reasons.
+Certain areas could have rules for security or privacy reasons.

 Connecting with residents enriches your travel experience.
 A friendly manner goes a long way.